Frequently Asked Questions

 About Application

 You can apply as early as one year before you wish to start your studies.
-This program starts from winter semester 2026 on in hybrid form at all ISM campuses.
+This program is designed to start both in winter and in spring semesters.
 You can make an appointment for your online interview with the responsible student advisor at campus of your choice where we offer this program (email us at:

 You can apply as early as one year before you wish to start your studies.
 Places are very limited and are allocated according to the number of applications received.
 The admission process ends as soon as all places have been allocated.
 Early application is therefore recommended.